Spatial mixing and the random-cluster dynamics on lattices: Preliminaries and notation

 \subsubsection{Continuous time}

 It will be convenient for us to prove our mixing time bounds for the FK dynamics on~$\Lambda_n$ in {\it continuous time} rather than discrete time.
 This is defined by assigning every edge in $E(\Lambda_n)$ an i.i.d.\ rate-1 Poisson clock; if the clock at~$e$ rings at time $t_i$, we update $X_{t_i}^{\omega_0}(e)$ according to the update rule~\eqref{eq:update-rule}.
-This definition is the same as taking the continuous-time Markov chain with heat kernel $H_t=e^{t(I-P)}$.
-Recall (e.g., from Theorem 20.3 of~\cite{LP}) that
+This definition is the same as taking the continuous-time Markov chain with heat kernel $H_t=e^{t(I-P)}$, with $P$ being the transition matrix for the discrete-time FK dynamics.
+Recall (e.g.,~[Theorem 20.3]\cite{LP}) that

 for some absolute constant $C$, where $\tmix^{\textrm{cont}}$ is the mixing time of the continuous-time dynamics.
+(Note that the constant $C$ here depends on the minimum probability in~\eqref{eq:update-rule} of keeping the edge status unchanged, which is a function only of $p,q$.)
 Thus, it suffices to prove our mixing time bounds in continuous time, reduced by a factor of $E(\Lambda_n)$.
 (The comparison also holds for the mixing time from a specified initialization.)
 Abusing notation slightly, from this point onwards we let $(X_t^{\omega_0})_{t\ge 0}$ and all other random-cluster dynamics chains we consider be the continuous-time versions as defined above.